purushothamgowthu/A-gallery-of-interesting-Jupyter-Notebooks/A-gallery-of-interesting-Jupyter-Notebooks.md

 * [Digital Signal Processing](https://github.com/spatialaudio/digital-signal-processing-lecture) A collection of notebooks that accompanies a masters course on the topic.

+* [An introduction to openCV](https://github.com/handee/opencv-gettingstarted) An introduction course into using openCV for computer vision in python

 ### Engineering Education

 * [Introduction to Chemical Engineering Analysis](http://jckantor.github.io/CBE20255/) by [Jeff Kantor](http://jckantor.github.io/).
 A collection of IPython notebooks illustrating topics in introductory chemical engineering analysis, including stoichiometry, generation-consumption analysis, mass and energy balances.